A Survey on Data Augmentation in Large Model Era: Summary

 \subsection{The Success and Failure of Large Model-Based Data Augmentation}

 Large models in data augmentation exhibit a mix of successes and failures.
-The following summary, drawn from evaluations of current models on target datasets, provides a concise overview of these outcomes.
+The following summary, drawn from evaluations of current large model-based data augmentation methods, provides a concise overview of these outcomes.